jeremycohoe/cisco-ios-xe-programmability-lab-module-5-gnmi/README.md

 Execute the **ls** command to list the certificate files and use **cat** to read the file out to screen

 ![](ls_certs.png)

+You will need to copy and paste the following 3 certificates, so it is recomennded to cat out each file now using the following commands:

 Next install/load the certificates into the trustpoint.
 Connect to the switch and follow the porocedure below to load the certificate into the trustpoint: